1. Home

 CILEx

-CILEx allows individuals to complete their legal studies and achieve a qualified lawyer status and the title of Chartered Legal Executive, specialising in one or two practice areas.
+CILEx allows individuals to complete their legal studies and achieve a qualified lawyer status and the title of chartered legal executive, specialising in one or two practice areas.

 The main benefits of CILEx are that the individual studies at their own pace, that they don’t have to have a law degree, and that it is ideal for those who know exactly the practice area they want to qualify into.